If you’re wondering “Where do you lose weight first?” you’re probably looking to slim down a specific part of your body.

 Genetics

-While some people believe all the calories they eat “go straight to their thighs” or “make a beeline for their belly,” the reality is that the only way to gain body fat in any area of your body is to eat more calories than you burn (known as eating in a calorie surplus).
+While some people believe all the calories they eat “go straight to their thighs” or “make a beeline for their belly,” the reality is that the only way to gain body fat in any area of your body is to eat more calories than you burn (known as eating in a “calorie surplus”).

 That said, genetics can influence the way your body stores fat and how fat looks on your body.
-This becomes particularly apparent when people are either very lean or very overweight.

 Fat loss occurs in a whole-body fashion.
 If you feed your body fewer calories than it requires, over time it will burn all of its stored fat for energy, with certain areas reducing faster than others.